The Modern Path

 What are the real teachings of Rosicrucianism, as opposed to Steiner’s Theosophical/Anthroposophical take?
 It’s a little hard to say, since the teachings are secret, and there have been various Rosicrucian orders.
 In general, Rosicrucian doctrines correspond in some ways to Steiner’s teachings on the human constitution, but not to his teachings on evolution through planetary stages (which Steiner derived mainly from Theosophy).
 Rosicrucians place emphasis on spiritual development, which for them usually requires a process or reincarnation; in Steiner's teachings, reincarnation is an absolute reality and requirement.
 Interest in alchemy has been high among Rosicrucians; Steiner's alchemical teachings are, if anything, more esoteric but otherwise similar.
 Holistic medicine and natural healing constitute another area of common interest.
 Most fundamentally, Steiner shared the Rosicrucian interest in Gnostic Christianity.
 Explications of Rosicrucianism you might consult are ROSICRUCIAN MANUAL, by H. Spencer Lewis, THE TRUE AND INVISIBLE ROSICRUCIAN ORDER, by Paul Foster Case, WISDOM OF THE MYSTIC MASTERS, by Joseph Weed, and THE ROSICRUCIANS, by Christopher McIntosh.
 Perhaps the most reliable and learned is THE ROSICRUCIAN ENLIGHTENMENT, by Frances A. Yates.

-For an explication of planetary stages, see "The Planets".
+For an explication of planetary stages, see "Matters of Form" and "The Planets".

 ROSICRUCIAN WISDOM, p.
 150.